AGI Core Architecture

 Generated from pyreverse to show how agi_core orchestrates calls to agi_env helpers and dispatcher facades.

-Typical call stack when a user clicks RUN on the EXECUTE page:
+Typical call stack when a user clicks RUN on the ORCHESTRATE page:

-1. src/agilab/pages/▶️ EXECUTE.py collects form values and calls agi_core.apps.loader.build_work_plan.
+1. src/agilab/pages/2_ORCHESTRATE.py collects form values and calls shared app/page helpers.

-4. Results propagate back through agi_core helpers (history, downloads, dataset movers) before the UI renders the finished run.
+5. Results propagate back through agi_core helpers such as history, downloads, telemetry, and status widgets before the UI renders the finished run.

 Repository pointers